 Eastern Michigan University

-The Center for the Study of Equality and Human Rights will:
+The Center for the Study of Equality and Human Rights works to:

-- Stimulate and support interdisciplinary academic research focused on public policy and educational practice.
+- Stimulate and support interdisciplinary academic research focused on public policy, social justice, and educational practice.

 - Foster community action in response to homophobia and heterosexism